andrewdyer/vite-react-app-template/README.md

 ### Project Architecture Overview

-The primary source code is located in the src folder, organized into two key directories: `app` and `modules`.
+The primary source code is located in the `src/` folder, organized into two key directories: `app/` and `modules/`.

 Here’s a breakdown of the directory structure: